 - Master of Disguise: Learned from the master, Toichi Kuroba, the first Kaitou KID.

-- Ms. Fanservice: Occasionally seen to be wearing exposing sexy outfit once in a while.
+- Ms. Fanservice: Occasionally seen to be wearing exposing sexy outfit.

 - The Nicknamer: Refers to Shinichi/Conan as "Silver Bullet" and Ran as "Angel".